 A: Ventura has a Mediterranean climate with ideal weather in the fall and winter months, and equally cool and dry temperatures during the summer season, making it a popular cooling-off spot for folks from hotter climes.
 The average temperature is 70.9 degrees Fahrenheit.
 And, yes, close to 300 sunny days a year.

 Q: What major industries are supported in Ventura?

 Q: Where is Ventura?

 A: Ventura is 62 miles north of Los Angeles, 27 miles south of Santa Barbara and 364 miles south of San Francisco.
-Water defines Ventura geographically, with the Ventura River forming the town's northern boundary, the Santa Clara River at its southern edge and the Pacific Ocean to the west.
+And world’s away from crowds.
+Water defines Ventura geographically, with the Ventura River forming the town’s northern boundary, the Santa Clara River at its southern edge and the Pacific Ocean to the west.

-- Air: Ventura County Airport in Oxnard offers United Express.
-Los Angeles International Airport (LAX) and Burbank airports are approximately a one-and-one-half hours drive from Ventura.
-Santa Barbara airport is about 45 minutes from Ventura.
+- Air: Los Angeles International Airport (LAX) and Burbank Airport are both approximately a 90-minute drive from Ventura.
+Santa Barbara Airport is about 45 minutes north from Ventura.